Dropbox supports photo and video files stored in HEIF (.heic) and HEVC-encoded MOV (.mov) formats.

 Use iPhone or iPad settings to upload HEVC as a different file type

-You can upload HEIF and HEVC files as JPG and non-HEVC MOV by changing the settings on your iOS device and then manually connecting the device to a computer to upload.
+You can upload HEIF and HEVC files as JPG and non-HEVC MOV by changing the settings on your iPhone or iPad and then manually connecting the device to a computer to upload.
 To do so:

 - Tap Photos.